cis110/cis110.github.io/homework/hello_world.md

 **This is your very first program, so here are some guidelines:**

-- Make a header section with your name, pennkey etc similar to what you have done in `HelloWorld.java` and in `MyHouse.java`.
+- Make a header section with your name, pennkey etc similar to what you have done in `HelloWorld.java`.
 - To begin writing actual code (rather than comments), refer to your `HelloWorld.java` and `MyHouse.java` programs
   - **HINT**: Notice how both files follow the format “public class [name of program]”... and have the statement “public static void main(String [] args)”
 - Make sure that it is at least 500 pixels by 500 pixels.
 The dimensions can vary depending upon your design, but make sure that it is not "small".